AlessandroMinali/media/interesting.md

 ## Reading List
 ### CS
-1968 Go To Statement Considered Harmful by Edsger W. Dijkstra 1972 Structured Programming by O.-J. Dahl, E. W. Dijkstra, C. A. R. Hoare 1974 Structured Programming with goto Statements by Donald E. Knuth 1983 Literate Programming
+1968 Go To Statement Considered Harmful by Edsger W. Dijkstra 1971 On the criteria to be used in decomposing systems into modules 1972 Structured Programming by O.-J. Dahl, E. W. Dijkstra, C. A. R. Hoare 1974 Structured Programming with goto Statements by Donald E. Knuth 1983 Literate Programming